SHADOW04985/Nicehash-monitor/README.md

 ## Dependencies

-Since windows defender is flagging the executable file as a false positive virus, currently you have to downlaod and run the script manually.
+Since windows defender is flagging the executable file as a false positive virus, currently you have to download and run the script manually.
 Here are the list of things you need to install inorder to run this script:

 #### • Python:
 ```http